-Guitar pedals have indeed coloured the tones of entire era’s of music most notably the chorus pedal during the 1980’s used on clean guitar.
-The chorus effect is a very friendly sound which could be described as a sparkle.
+Guitar pedals have indeed colored the tones of entire eras of music most notably the chorus pedal during the 1980’s used on clean guitar.
+The chorus effect is a very friendly sound that could be described as a sparkle.
 The Boss CE-2 was one of the first compact chorus pedals and can be heard on albums throughout the entire 80’s.

-Drive pedals come in three distinct sub genres, overdrive pedals are the lightest type of drive which can sound like a light crunch on your guitar tone.
+Drive pedals come in three distinct subgenres, overdrive pedals are the lightest type of drive which can sound like a light crunch on your guitar tone.
 Distortion pedals are the heaviest type of gain, often found in hard rock and heavy metal styles.
-Fuzz pedals are the oldest type of drive historically and sounds almost broken, somewhat random in the way it reacts and its these unpredictable qualities which make it the most organic sounding drive of the three.
+Fuzz pedals are the oldest type of drive historically and sound almost broken, they feel somewhat random in the way they react and these unpredictable qualities make it the most organic-sounding drive of the three.

-There are many ways in which overdrives are used in metal or a distortion can be used for slow blues for example however for basic understanding of drives the above is a good first step.
+There are many ways in which overdrives are used in metal, or distortion could even be used for slow blues, however for a basic understanding of drives, the above is a good first step.

 Modulation effects are like the chorus pedals such as the Corona Chorus (yes really) from TC Electronic.
-These can add sparkle, movement, swishy airplane type sounds to your tone.
-There are far too many to ist them all in a single paragraph but going back to the food analogy we could consider modulation effects as texture.
+These can add sparkle, movement, and swishy airplane-type sounds to your tone.
+There are far too many to list them all in a single paragraph but going back to the food analogy we could consider modulation effects as texture.

-Lastly we have utility pedals which can be anything which helps us as players without making a tangible change to the tone.
-These are the least sexy yet possibly the most important components to a pro set up, Four great examples are compressors, which tame maximum and minimum volume providing the player with a more even overall sound.
-EQ pedals which allow the player to cut/boost very specific frequencies in a similar way to how a perso tunes their hifi system to their living room.
-Thirdly a noise gate can prevent unwanted excess noise caused by bad wiring, high gain set up or one of numerous reasons.
+We also have utility pedals which can be anything that helps us as players without making a tangible change to the tone.
+These are the least sexy yet possibly the most important components to a pro setup, Four great examples are compressors, which tame maximum and minimum volume providing the player with a more even overall sound.
+EQ pedals allow the player to cut/boost very specific frequencies in a similar way to how a person tunes their hifi system to their living room.
+Thirdly a noise gate can prevent unwanted excess noise caused by bad wiring, high gain setup, or one of the numerous other reasons.

 This dive into what is a guitar pedal only scratches the surface of an extremely deep rabbit hole but it’s safe to say it’s one of the most fun and rewarding journeys one can take, we hope you enjoy it as much as we do.

-We also have a post around how to use guitar pedals – that we highly recommend checking out!
+We also have a post about how to use guitar pedals – that we highly recommend checking out!